 But are you proactive about it?
 Unlike the reactive approach that focuses on mitigating the consequences of less than optimal fleet maintenance, proactive behavior aims to anticipate and prevent problems before they arise and become larger, more time-consuming, and budget-draining.

-What Tasks Are Included in Fleet Maintenance?
+What Tasks Are Included in a Fleet Maintenance Program?

 But before we get into details, let’s make sure we’re on the same page by defining it in the simplest, clearest way.
 What exactly is fleet maintenance, by definition?

 Fleet maintenance is the process of keeping your vehicles in a good operating condition for as long as possible to save time, effort, money, and ultimately, lives.

 In other words: it includes all the tasks and responsibilities that fleet managers need to carry out to ensure their fleet operates like a well-oiled machine (pun intended).
 These include:

 - managing repair and fuel budget